This post may contain affiliate links. Please read myย disclosure policy.

 Deviled egg recipe with bacon

-We can’t talk about deviled eggs without talking about how to make the perfect hard-boiled eggs!
-If you are like me, you’ve tried EVERY method for boiling eggs and always fallen short.
-That is until I was introduced to the steaming method.
+Here are my go-to methods that are also pretty dang foolproof.
+And trust me, if you are like me, you’ve tried EVERY method for boiling eggs and have often fallen short.
+But, I’ve figured it out – steaming eggs!
 Steaming eggs leaves them perfect every time, and incredibly easy to peel.

-You can steam eggs on both the stove top and using the Instant Pot.
-Using the Instant Pot to cook hardboiled eggs is 100%, hands-down, my first choice because the shells peel off so easily!
+You can steam eggs on both the stovetop and in the Instant Pot.
+Using the Instant Pot to cook hard-boiled eggs is 100%, hands-down, my first choice because the shells peel off so easily!
 If you haven’t tried cooking eggs in the pressure cooker, be prepared to be amazed!

 Piping deviled eggs